 At the house of Potiphar

 Jeremiah 17:5 says, cursed is one who relies on humans, who rely on their own strength, and whose hearts are far from the Lord!
 A very expensive lesson Joseph had to pay once again.
 In this prison, he found himself having to learn the same lesson he first experienced at the well.
-At that time he found that his help was only from above when he raised his head up to see the hole from where he had been thrown down.
+At that time he found that his help was only from above when he raised his head up to see the entrance hole from where he had been thrown down.
 And when he looked up, he saw the house of God itself: the blue sky.
-When he was in this moment now, he was also inside a dungeon.
+When he was at this moment now, he was also inside a dungeon.
 A similar condition when he was inside the well earlier.
 Because this prison was an underground stage.
 Under the Pharaoh palace itself.
 The size is clearly different because this prison is bigger and wider than just a dry well.
 And to look up, looking at the pit from where he was thrown into he must come to a certain position.
 After all, when he looked up, it wasn’t the sky he saw earlier but a guarded hole, a kind of door.
-The principle was the same, it is underground stage.
+The principle was the same, it is an underground stage.
 So he must learn the same principle in Jeremiah 17:7, blessed are those who rely on the LORD, who put their hope in the LORD!
 It’s not easy, it even seems impossible.
-But often this is only our help into a situation like this: God’s promises.
-Continue to believe that God’s Word is still valid and will surely be fulfilled at a time.
-It is true that having faith in conditions which are down so badly like Joseph is impossible.
+But often this is only our help into a situation like this: God’s promises, continue to believe God’s Word is still valid and will surely be fulfilled at its time.
+It is true that having faith in conditions that are down so badly like Joseph is impossible.
 Moreover, that faith should be able to produce something: the freedom he had been searching for all this time.

-Then 2 years passed by, Gen. 41:1.
+Then 2 years passed by, Genesis 41:1.

 What interesting to note is the location of the dungeon where Joseph was arrested.
 Once again, the dungeon’s location was exactly under Pharaoh’s palace.
 So Joseph was actually in the palace of Pharaoh long before he became the ruler.
 What is considered a disaster for Joseph is actually a repositioning by God, the transfer of location.
 God used the slander of Potifar’s wife to move Joseph’s location to the point where he would rule as the ruler.
 God works through everything.